 Commemoration of the institution of the Holy Eucharist by Jesus “on the night he was betrayed” with ceremonial foot washing and stripping of the altar.
 Maundy Thursday is the beginning of the Easter Triduum, which also includes Good Friday and the Great Vigil of Easter.
 These three services constitute one continuous liturgy, leading us to the celebration of the resurrection of our Lord at the Easter Vigil.

-There will be no 5pm Zoom Evening Prayer or 5:30pm Pub Fellowship today.
+There will be no Pub Fellowship today.

 Overnight, 8:30pm-7:30am